-(If your coach is not equipped with a full- - (If your coach is not equipped with a full-coach water filtration system, proceed to the next numbered step.) - After emptying the canister, remount it onto the filter assembly and continue the blow-out procedure. - 6.
-Open Faucets.
+- 4. Open Faucets.
 Turn on the water pump and open all sink faucets and shower head knobs.
-Leave open after water stops flowing. - 7.
+Leave open after water stops flowing. - 5.
 Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
-Then turn water pump switch off. - 8.
+Then turn water pump switch off. - 6.
 Drain Optional Appliances.
-At this time, if your coach is equipped with an optional refrigerator ice maker, dishwasher, or washer/dryer, the waterlines for these appliances must also be drained.
+At this time, if your coach is equipped with an optional refrigerator ice maker, dishwasher or washer/dryer, the water lines for these appliances must also be drained.

-- (See "Winterizing Optional Appliances" instructions at the end of this section.)
-If not, proceed to the next step. - 9.
-Drain Water Heater.
-Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
+(See "Winterizing Optional Appliances" instructions at the end of this section.)

+If not, proceed to the next step. - 7.
+Drain Water Heater: Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
 (Requires socket and ratchet.)

-Water Heater Drain Plug (Remove with socket)
+Water Heater Drain Plug Remove with socket.